delftwaves/swash-docs/docs/getting_started/tuto4/index.rst

 .. attention::

-   Since the deepest part is set to 23 m (making a beach slope of 25/1000 = 1:40), :math:`kd \approx 1` which implies 1 vertical layer.
+   Since the deepest part is set to 23 m (making a beach slope of 25/1000 = 1:40) while the peak period is 10 s, :math:`kd \approx 1` which implies 1 vertical layer.

 .. tip::